Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Look for very colourful houses in Lunenburg

-45. The people I ran into in Nova Scotia were unbelievably friendly – and very proud of their province.
+45. The people I ran into in Nova Scotia were unbelievably friendly – and very proud of their province, one of the fun Nova Scotia facts.
 It was a breeze to be traveling solo – and surprisingly social, especially if you stay in B&B’s.
 And there are B&B’s everywhere.

 Click on the photo to bookmark to your Pinterest boards.